-Filigree is an ancient technique, known at least since antique times.
-It acquired great expression in the traditional Portuguese art of jewelry making, and an attentive eye can identify this technique in the most luxurious items, such as sixteen century gold and silver reliquaries, and in the dowry of the most humble countrywomen.
+Filigree is an ancient technique, known since classical antiquity.
+It acquired great expression in the traditional Portuguese jewelery, and is present both in the most luxurious pieces, as well as on the chest of the most humble miners of Minho.

-The Mordomas parade is accompanied every year by thousands of people who wait hours to enjoy the typical gold that the Mordomas carry to the breast.
+The Mordomas parade is accompanied every year by thousands of people who wait for hours to enjoy the typical gold that Mordomas carry on their breasts.

 Minho jewelery is noteworthy.
 The gold pieces were a true marker of wealth and socioeconomic status, and the only asset that never lost value.
 Each piece of jewelery is typified, and has a highly symbolic value and uses: there was an order in the acquisition and use of each piece, marking the stages of the woman's life and her status.

 These rules are mainly concerned with earrings (and earrings), cords (necklaces), fake rolex, pendants and brooches.

 The pieces are usually hollow, made from a hollow gold plate beaten to a bulky shape, or in filigree.
 This technique involves creating a fine gold thread that the goldsmith twists and coils in delicate spirals to form very complex motifs.
 The wire can then be applied over an existing jewel, or form a new piece, full of baroque details.
 The filigree pieces can be decorated with small golden balls, pearls, enamels or semi-precious stones - turquoise, coral and jet.